takram-design-engineering/three-geospatial/packages/clouds/README.md

 skyIrradianceScale: number = 2.5
 ```

 The contribution of sky irradiance.
 A value of 0 disables sky irradiance, while 1 represents single isotropic scattering.
-Since real-world sky light scatters multiple times, values greater than 1 make it more plausible.
+Since real-world sky light scatters multiple times with much more complex interactions, values greater than 1 make it more plausible.

 #### groundIrradianceScale